Find support near you

 • What training have the staff or volunteers had, particularly about dementia?

-• Can you find any client feedback or reviews of the service?
-Some providers or companies may appear on websites such as Trustpilot, Companies House or the Charity Commission register.
+• Can you find any client feedback or reviews?
+Some providers or companies may appear on Trustpilot, Companies House or the Charity Commission register.

 • If there are fees, how reasonable does these seem, compared to other providers?

-• If you have a local point of contact such as a Dementia Adviser, Admiral Nurse, Mental Health Worker etc. you could ask them if they know any more about the provider/service.
+If you have a local point of contact such as a Dementia Adviser, Admiral Nurse or Mental Health Worker, you could ask them if they know any more about the service.

-• Does the provider/service have policies and procedures in place that you can view?
+• Does the service have policies and procedures that you can view?
 For example, safeguarding, information governance (such as data protection policies), health and safety and appropriate risk assessments.

-• It is worth noting that some providers or services are too small to have any formal policies and procedures in place (such as, community/volunteer-led group); however, this doesn’t necessarily mean the provider/service isn’t safe and well-led.
-In this case it might be worth having a trial, using word of mouth and speaking to people who use the service to judge if it is a trusted service.
+Some providers or services may be too small to have any formal policies and procedures in place, such as community groups.
+However this doesn’t necessarily mean the provider/service isn’t safe and well-led.
+In this case, speak to people who use the service.

 • What personal information does the group/service ask you for and why?
-If this seems too much, you could ask for further explanation on what the information is used for.
+If this seems they are requesting too much, ask for further explanation.

 Visiting the service